RU-486 – Also Known As The Abortion Pill

 - Nausea and sometimes vomiting

 - Do not take it if you are past the 10-week window.
-The chances for it working decrease after that point.
+The chances for it working decrease.

-- You have a blood clotting condition and/or you are taking blood-clotting medication.
+- Do not take if you have a blood clotting condition and/or are taking blood-clotting medication.

 - Determine if you are willing to continue with a surgical abortion if the pill fails.